|Alma Mater:||Northern Iowa|

-The 2011-12 season saw Jones’ team post 17 wins and finish strong down the stretch once again, which is becoming a trademark of a team that will return four starters and eight of its top nine scorers.
+The 2011-12 season saw Jones’ team post 17 wins and finish strong down the stretch once again, which is becoming a trademark of Jones’ UND teams.
 His unit went 6-4 to finish second in the team’s final season of play in the GWC.

 Huff also earned a spot on the All-GWC Tournament Team after his squad belted NJIT 75-60 in the final.
 The team advanced to the CIT for the second straight season, but fell once again in the first round -- this time at Drake, 70-64.

 The Green and White treated their home fans to 13 wins in 14 tries, including an 88-81 overtime victory against eventual Big Sky champion Montana.
 UND also thrilled its patrons with a 59-54 victory over rival NDSU in the Ralph Engelstad Arena.